bigcommerce/dev-docs/docs/api-docs/building-storefronts/abandoned-carts.md

 </div>

 BigCommerce offers a powerful abandoned cart recovery system to help merchants recover lost business and effectively convert abandoned carts into orders.
-Using BigCommerce's built-in marketing tools merchants can set up automated drip email campaigns to entice customers to return to their carts and complete the checkout process.
-Headless storefronts can leverage the BigCommerce's native abandoned cart notifications to drive sales by getting more shoppers to convert.
+Using BigCommerce's built-in marketing tools, merchants can set up automated drip email campaigns to entice customers to return to their carts and complete the checkout process.
+Headless storefronts can leverage the BigCommerce's native cart recovery process to drive sales by getting more shoppers to convert.

 This article provides a high-level overview of how to enable the abandoned cart experience on a headless storefront.